wesone/woltage/README.md

 - The problem: when calling the function for sending an email is part of the event handler logic, it will execute also during a replay.
 Maybe someday you need to change the projection logic and suddenly all of your users will receive confirmation emails even though their accounts are years old.

 - The solution: wrap your functions with `sideEffect()` and call that instead.
-It has the same signature than before, but the side effect will not execute your function during a replay.
+It has the same signature than before, but the side effect will not execute your function during a replay or if called from a projection that is not active.

 ```typescript
 import {Projector, z, sideEffect} from 'woltage';